awarepenguin70/portfolio/README.md

 bun dev

 # Suggestion
-  clone repo and install dependencies (npm install) and run if the link isnt wokring thank u:)
+  clone the repo and install dependencies (npm install) and run if the link isnt wokring thank u:)

 Open your browser and navigate to http://localhost:3000 to see your project in action.